Lynch syndrome is an inherited bowel cancer syndrome that accounts for approximately 1–5% of all bowel cancers.

 Genetic testing involves a blood test.
 The initial genetic testing in a family (called a mutation search) must be done in someone in the family who has developed a Lynch syndrome cancer.
 If a mutation is identified in that person, other relatives at risk of carrying the mutation can then be tested.

 Sometimes a mutation cannot be found in the family.
-This means that in your case, Lynch syndrome may be due to other gene changes that research has not yet identified.
+In this case, Lynch syndrome may be due to other gene changes that research has not yet identified.
 If the family mutation is not found, genetic testing is not able to be offered to other family members.

 If a family mutation is found, the rest of the family can be offered predictive testing.
 This means testing to see if you have inherited Lynch syndrome, even though you may not have any signs or symptoms yet.